Anshuman-Singh432/AnsSin123/README.md

-Visable.ipynb- is the Jupyter Notebook file name of the data modelling code file. main.py- is the file used for integrating Fast API and its using custom_tranformer.py fo data preprocessing. custom_tranformer.py- is the file used for preprocessing the data recieved from application Dockerfile-  have been created containg enviroment dependencies.
+Visable.ipynb- is the Jupyter Notebook file name of the data modelling code file.

+main.py- is the file used for integrating Fast API with the model and its using custom_tranformer.py for data preprocessing.

+custom_tranformer.py- is the file used for preprocessing the data recieved from application.

+Dockerfile-  have been created containg enviroment dependencies.